RemiGSC/Mgf_FDC/README.md

 	- For PROKKA annotation, the following script was used : 'script/prokka_inserts.sh' (PROKKA v1.14).
 	- For BAKTA annotation, the webserver was used (https://doi.org/10.1093/nar/gkaf335).
 	- Output files are found in 'output/bakta_inserts/' and in 'output/prokka_inserts/'.
+	- GFF3 were used with clinker to make the cartography of each insert sequence.
+Subsequent figure can be found in 'output/figure_inserts.png'
 - Output gff files from PROKKA and BAKTA were used to retrieve gene sequences.
 	- The following script was used : 'script/gene_retriever_from_gff.py'.
 	- It retrieve information from the gff files and use it to retrieve only gene sequences from the inserts.